Jakib04/Networking/README.md

   Different operating systems (OS) use different port ranges for ephemeral ports.
 Many Linux versions use port range 32768-61000, while Windows versions (until XP) use 1025-5000, by default.
   Later Windows versions, including Vista, Windows 7 and Server 2008, use the Internet Assigned Number Authority (IANA) suggested range of 49152-65535.

+DNS :- stands for Domain Name Server.
+It translates Internet domain and host names to IP addresses and vice versa.
+DNS technology allows you to type names into your Web browser like www.google.com and your computer to automatically find that address on the Internet.
+A key element of the DNS is a worldwide collection of DNS servers. nslookup (name server lookup) is a tool used to perform DNS lookups in Linux.
+It is used to display DNS details, such as the IP address of a particular computer,

 ![](Images/D.png)